Doctoral Alumni

 Thesis Title: Social Networks and Fitness Consequences of Early Sociality in Wild Bottlenose Dolphins (Tursiops sp.)

-Maggie received her BS degrees in Biology and Psychology from the University of Maryland.
+Maggie received her B.S. degrees in Biology and Psychology from the University of Maryland.
 Maggie was named a University Fellow in 2006 and received a Washington Explorer’s Club Exploration and Field Research Grant in 2008.

-Before coming to Georgetown Maggie was a research assistant in the New York Aquarium’s Behavioral and Cognitive Research Laboratory and also interned for a field study of bottlenose dolphins in the Lower Florida Keys.
+Before coming to Georgetown, Maggie was a research assistant in the New York Aquarium’s Behavioral and Cognitive Research Laboratory and also interned for a field study of bottlenose dolphins in the Lower Florida Keys.

 She works as a post-doctoral scientist in the Department of Anthropology at the George Washington University.